The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 🔴 Supervised: Requires deep planning and management, reserved for main team and main collaborators.

 ### Your First Issue ###
-Comment on the issue you wish to work on and use the command /assign
+Comment on the issue you wish to work on by using the command /assign in your comment.